Aznkad/discord-friends-graph/README.md

 # discord-friends-graph
-This is a script for a discord self-bot intended to create your discord friends graph, i.e. the set of your discord friends linked together if they are also friends !
+This is a script for a discord self-bot intended to create your discord friends graph, that is the set of your discord friends linked together if they are also friends !

 This script is based on the [`discord.py-self`](https://github.com/dolfies/discord.py-self) library.
 Thanks dolfies!